▶ Podcast Episode 68: When My Partner isn't Vegan

 Understand it's not about you and it does not make them a bad person

 Remember that their resistance is not about you, and it certainly doesn't mean that they are bad people because they're "ignoring" the issues that made you go vegan.
 Going vegan can be really hard for some people, but it's much harder before you do it than when you've actually taken the leap.
 Why?
-Because we fear we'll never eat deliciously again or that our social lives will change, both of which are simply not the case for anyone I know who is vegan.
-It's that leap that is so hard for people, and it has nothing to do with you or their ethics.
+Because we fear we'll never eat deliciously again or that our social lives will change, both of which are simply not the case for anyone I know who is vegan, but it’s that leap that is so hard for people, and it has nothing to do with you or their ethics.
+It has to do with so many other reasons like the ones I’ve mentioned.

 Lead by example

 Focus on your own journey and lead by example.
 We rarely inspire someone by being pushy, criticizing or shaming someone for their choices.
-I'm pretty sure that part of the reason my hubby went vegan as fast as he did was that I was so focused on being vegan and figuring my whole thing out, that I honestly didn't pay much attention to what he was doing!
+I'm pretty sure that part of the reason Carlos (my hubby) went vegan as fast as he did was that I was so focused on being vegan and figuring my whole thing out, that I honestly didn't pay much attention to what he was doing.
 This gave him space and breathing room and I simply answered questions if he asked me and then I went on my merry vegan way.
-One day I turned around and bam!
-He was right there with me.
+One day I turned around and he was right there with me.

 You can do it even if they never do

-You CAN be vegan even if your significant other never wants to join you.
-Let's face it, sometimes our loved ones just don't want to make the change.
+Sometimes our loved ones just don't want to make the change.
 Don't use this as an excuse or a reason to quit your own journey.
 Every single day across the world, families are eating different diets under one roof.
-I know veganism is very different because it involves our ethics and has immeasurable consequences in the world around us, but if there's just no way around it, focus on the fact that if your partner had an allergy or celiac disease, you would probably still be having independent lifestyles when it comes to your eating.
-Sometimes you simply have to understand and accept the situation, and realize that you can still make this amazing choice all on your own and help change the world.
+I know veganism is very different because it involves our ethics and has immeasurable consequences in the world around us and is also about more than just food and dietary choices, but if there's just no way around it, focus on the fact that if your partner had an allergy or celiac disease, you would probably still be having independent lifestyles when it comes to your eating.
+Not talking about the eating aspect specifically is silly because it’s the main sticking point for people.
+I haven’t encountered someone who is having arguments with their partners over the brand of cruelty free shampoo they want to buy or whether or not to go to the zoo.
+90% of the time it’s food related, and there are ways to work around the fact that you and your partner might eat differently and order differently.
+Know that no matter what they decide to do, that you can still make this amazing choice all on your own.

 So many people have a real fear that our personalities will change after we go vegan.
 I'm the first person that will tell you that being vegan changed me in so many ways, it's one of the greatest decisions I've ever made in my life.
-It gave me confidence, empowerment, made me more empathetic, more motivated, a better cook, a better wife, friend and a better woman, but deep down inside, I am still me.
-I didn't start bugging my friends asking them how they could eat animals when they loved their dogs, I didn't start bashing people online, or scaring people with health statistics.
-Why?
-Because that isn't who I am.
-I am still me, and this is such a big concern to our partners even if they never admit it.
+It gave me confidence, empowerment, made me more empathetic, more motivated, a better cook, a better wife, friend, more compassionate, but deep down inside, I am still me.
+This is such a big concern to our partners even if they never admit it.

 Your partner might never see eye to eye with you on this, and some people are so resistant they won't even want to share this in conversation with you.
-Find community for yourself.
+I do think it is important that your partner at least understands where you’re coming from and where you stand and is respectful (especially if you’re heading into a new relationship), but if your longterm partner is having a hard time around these new changes, find some supporters for yourself while they get used to the idea.
 This is so important for your mental sanity and to feel like you're as normal as anyone else.
-If you don't know any vegans personally (I didn't when I became vegan), find community online, join facebook groups, forums, and you'll always have a space and a place for you here with us at Brownble.
+If you don't know any vegans personally (I didn't when I became vegan), find community online, join facebook groups, listen to podcasts, and we’re always here for you at Brownble.

 The in-laws

 The in-laws can be tough.
 Remember that your partner comes from an entirely different world than you came from.
 They went through different experiences as a family, and they probably have plenty of their identity as a family tied into the food they eat.
 Understand that any comments they make about you or your choices have to do with their resistance and not with you.
 With everything I've seen, in-laws are much more resistant when your partner actually does decide to go vegan.
-This is when comments usually come flying in.
-We'll cover that in another post, but for now, just try to take a step back when discussing these issues with your in-laws and don't take anything personally.
+Try to take a step back when discussing these issues with your in-laws and don't take anything personally.
 Many questions come from actual concerns, and many comments come from a very deep resistance to change or to feeling judged.
-Give them delicious vegan food to try, be kind in the way you discuss these issues with them, and expect kindness and respect in return.
+Give them delicious vegan food to try, be kind in the way you discuss these issues with them, and expect kindness and respect in return, and if this is impossible, set boundaries with certain topics that you’ll agree should be off the table for a while.

 Have the kids conversation